Whitworth Bound Scholarship

 Scholarships established by individual donors, corporations and foundations are available for students currently attending Whitworth full time.
 These scholarships are generally greater than $500 and less than $5,000.
-The Donor-Sponsored Scholarship Application for currently enrolled Whitworth students planning to return for the 2016-17 academic year is now LIVE.
-The deadline to submit your application is March 15, 2017, but the earlier you submit your application, the better your chances of being awarded a scholarship.
+The Donor-Sponsored Scholarship Application for currently enrolled Whitworth students planning to return for the 2017-18 academic year is now LIVE for application.
+The priority deadline to submit your application is March 15, 2017, but the earlier you submit your application, the better your chances of being awarded a scholarship.

 Spokane Scholars Program

 Spokane Scholars grant recipients will be awarded a Whitworth match equal to the grant amount received through Spokane Scholars for their freshman year only.
 Match amounts will be $4,000, $3,000, $2,000 or $1,000, depending on which Spokane Scholars academic category the student is awarded.

 National Merit Scholarship semifinalists

 National Merit semifinalists who advance to finalist standing and enroll at Whitworth University are eligible to receive the $2,000 Academic Achievement Scholarship, which is renewable for up to four years.
 Please contact the Whitworth Financial Aid Office if you qualify for this scholarship.

 The Whitworth University Financial Aid Office requests that all expected outside scholarships be reported to our office by phone, by email or by clicking on this

 easy online form.
 We will include these scholarships in your financial aid award.
 This information is also used by the student accounts office to recognize outside scholarships as a resource toward your costs and to reduce the amount you owe the university Tips for finding and applying for outside scholarships.